Kubernetes Labels: Examples, Use Cases, and Best Practices [2025]

 ```kubectl get pods -l environment=production,tier!=frontend```

-Labels: Best Practices
+Kubernetes Labels: Best Practices

-1. Your Organization Labeling Strategy
+1. Create a Consistent Labeling Strategy

 When a system is designed to be so open-ended, it is vital to apply your own strategies and conventions to ensure that your labels provide you with the functionality you need.